Intervention/docs/image/v4/getting-started/upgrade.md

 ### New Decoding Methods

-The revised image decoding interface introduces a more transparent approach to handling image sources.
-Allowing image sources to be addressed directly instead of relying on a single universal method.
+The revised image decoding interface introduces a more transparent approach to handling image sources, allowing image sources to be addressed directly instead of relying on a single universal method.

 - `ImageManagerInterface::decode()`
 - `ImageManagerInterface::decodePath()`
 - `ImageManagerInterface::decodeBinary()`
-- `ImageManagerInterface::decodeBas64()`
+- `ImageManagerInterface::decodeBase64()`
 - `ImageManagerInterface::decodeDataUri()`
 - `ImageManagerInterface::decodeSplFileInfo()`
 - `ImageManagerInterface::decodeStream()`